Active Research Topics

 Contact: Tomáš Pitner, Bruno Rossi, Barbora Bühnová

-One of the promising emerging context where ICT (information and communication technologies) meets Service Science, is the context of Smart Cities.
+One of the promising emerging contexts where ICT (Information and Communication Technology) meets Service Science, is the context of Smart Cities.
 In a Smart City, ICT plays a major role to improve the quality of living by providing the population with various services (clean and accessible energy, transportation, urban planning, information exchange, and many others) improving human engagement in the ecosystem of Smart City services and processes.
-This project aims at understanding the processes and their contribution to value related tasks (proposition, co-creation and creation) in a Smart City.
+This research direction aims at understanding the processes and their contribution to value-creation related tasks in a Smart City, as well as the service interaction on the level of holistic software architecture supporting the whole Smart City.

 Smart buildings are buildings that automate operation of installed technologies (e.g. Heating, ventilation, air conditioning -- HVAC) and provide remote monitoring and control of them.
 Smart building are typical applications of cyber-physical systems, in this case represented by building automation systems (BAS) and Building Management Systems (BMS).
 This project aims to provide methods for facility operation analysis based on data from mentioned cyber-physical systems.
 Within this project, a sematic model of building automation data is provided together with framework for querying the model and operation data retrieval.
 Additionally, focus is placed on security of smart buildings.